Personal computer: Laptop

-A laptop computer is designed for portability with clamshell design, where the keyboard and computer components are on one panel, with a hinged second panel containing a flat display screen.
+A laptop computer is a type of personal computer designed for portability via its clamshell design, where the keyboard and computer components are on one panel, with a hinged second panel containing a flat display screen.
 Closing the laptop protects the screen and keyboard during transportation.
 Laptops generally have a rechargeable battery, enhancing their portability.
 To save power, weight and space, laptop graphics chips are in many cases integrated into the CPU or chipset and use system RAM, resulting in reduced graphics performance when compared to desktop machines, that more typically have a graphics card installed.
 For this reason, desktop computers are usually preferred over laptops for gaming purposes.

 Unlike desktop computers, only minor internal upgrades (such as memory and hard disk drive) are feasible owing to the limited space and power available.
 Laptops have the same input and output ports as desktops, for connecting to external displays, mice, cameras, storage devices and keyboards.
 Laptops are also a little more expensive compared to desktops, as the miniaturized components for laptops themselves are expensive.

 Notebook computers such as the TRS-80 Model 100 and Epson HX-20 had roughly the plan dimensions of a sheet of typing paper (ANSI A or ISO A4).
-These machines had a keyboard with slightly reduced dimensions compared to a desktop system, and a fixed LCD display screen coplanar with the keyboard.
+These machines had a keyboard with slightly reduced dimensions compared to a desktop system, and a fixed LCD screen coplanar with the keyboard.
 These displays were usually small, with 8 to 16 lines of text, sometimes only 40 columns line length.
 However, these machines could operate for extended times on disposable or rechargeable batteries.
 Although they did not usually include internal disk drives, this form factor often included a modem for telephone communication and often had provisions for external cassette or disk storage.
 Later, clamshell format laptop computers with similar small plan dimensions were also called notebooks.

 A desktop replacement computer is a portable computer that provides the full capabilities of a desktop computer.
 Such computers are currently large laptops.
 This class of computers usually includes more powerful components and a larger display than generally found in smaller portable computers, and may have limited battery capacity or no battery.